eskunu/priest_flash_heal/README.md

 ![text](images/Figure_4.png)

-While the previous section shows that spellpower has a greater effect on lower ranked spells, the above graph shows that absolute healing at higher ranks increases more quickly with less mana efficiency.
+While the previous section showed that spellpower has a greater effect on lower ranked spells, the above graph shows that absolute healing at higher ranks increases more quickly without as much mana efficiency.